Querijn/LeagueModel/extractor/external/zstd/programs/zstd.1.md

     For all other strategies, this field has no impact.

-    The minimum _tlen_ is 0 and the maximum is 999.
+    The minimum _tlen_ is 0 and the maximum is 128 Kib.

 - `overlapLog`=_ovlog_,  `ovlog`=_ovlog_:
     Determine `overlapSize`, amount of data reloaded from previous job.